 For a newbie, the idea of riding a horse can be daunting.
-If you’re housing horses, consider offering lessons.
+Given that, if you’re housing horses, consider offering lessons.
 If you’ve got a trained string of trail-safe horses, consider tours.

 7. Teach People about Farming

 It’s a safe bet that the majority of people don’t know the process of food to the table – no matter what the product.
-Offer classes.
+Therefore, offer classes!
 Inviting people to learn about milking dairy cows or goats, or harvesting hay, can be a learning experience for them and a money maker for you.